-Most types of alliums (also called "ornamental onions" or "flowering onions") grow from bulbs, as do many of your favorite spring bulb plants such as daffodils and tulips.
-Not all of these plants, however, bloom in spring (see below under Sequence of Bloom).
-I focus on the purple alliums on this page, because I find their flower heads the prettiest of the lot.
-But they do come in other colors, examples of which I also present below.
+Most types of alliums (also called "ornamental onions" or "flowering onions") grow from bulbs, as do many of your favorite spring bulbs plants such as daffodils and tulips.
+Not all of these plants, however, bloom in spring.
+They do come in other colors.

 Plant the bulbs in fall.
-Measure the diameter of... the bulb, then multiply that number by 2 or 3; that will be the depth of your planting hole.
+Measure the diameter of the bulb, then multiply that number by two or three; that will be the depth of your planting hole.

 Grow ornamental onions in full sun and in soil that drains well.
 They need an adequate amount of moisture consistently, but their bulbs do not like to be waterlogged.
 Since they perform better in fertile ground (they like plenty of nitrogen), mix plenty of compost into the soil.
 After blooming, let the foliage die back of its own accord (and remember to water the plants during this period).
 They are deer-resistant, as well as being rabbit-proof flowers; even rodents leave them alone.